 Not only did the telecom giant upgrade its services, but it also wholly streamlined its business architecture.
 And the brand transformed the brand identity to align with modern-day expectations.

 The new name and design were implemented across all agencies, service fleets, and uniforms to maintain a consistent look and feel going into the future.

 What You Can Learn: You can be the most massive name in the game, but to keep it that way you may need to rebrand.
 When you do, approach it through the eyes of your customers first.
 What do they need tomorrow, and what will they expect in five years, ten years, and further?
 Tie that direction into not only your new design but also the messaging you use across all channels.

 Learn More about Rebranding

 To make the most of rebranding, it is essential to understand all aspects of digital marketing.
 A Digital Marketing specialist training covers all areas of digital marketing.
-You could also look into Simplilearn's Post Graduate Digital Marketing Program if you are looking to take your skills to the next level.
+You could also look into Simplilearn's Professional Certificate Program in Digital Marketing if you are looking to take your skills to the next level.